haleyelder/100daysofcodev3/log.md

 start date: December 1, 2019; prospective end date: ~~March 10, 2020~~ June 5, 2020

+63: April 28
+ - today: rendering stepped back a little bit, found another reference and slogging away at it...
+    - 1.5 hours
+    - tags: javascript

 62: April 28
  - today: more refactoring and working with watchlist response, just about got the rendering finally!
     - 1 hour